Rositagui/MIT-Blockchain/README.md

 # Starting with blockchain
-In this project, we learn how to create a contract with solidity and use it in a simple website with React.
+In this project, we learned how to create a contract with solidity and use it in a simple website with React.

 ## Technologies:
 - Solidity-Ethereum